 Managing Stress and Burnout at Work

+Burnout happens when people who have previously been highly committed to a job lose all interest and motivation.
+It mainly strikes highly-committed, passionate, hardworking and successful people – and it therefore holds a special fear for those who care passionately about their careers and about the work they do.
 This session explains what burnout is.
 It then helps you to recognize the warning signs in yourself, shows you how to avoid it, and helps you re-engage your employees at work!
+Learning Objectives

 Motivation and Delegation